 The Short Term Bond Fund invests in a diversified portfolio of investment grade debt securities.
-As of July 31, 2017, the Short Term Bond Fund holdings were made up of U. S. Treasury securities (52.7%), Financial Institutions - Banking (6.3%), FHLMC MBS (2.9%), Technology (3.1%), Utility - Electric (3.3%), Consumer Non-Cyclical Pharmaceuticals (2.5%), FNMA MBS (1.5%), Consumer Non-Cyclical Food/Beverage (1.8%), Financial Institution - Insurance - Life (1.5%), Consumer Cyclical - Automotive (1.4%), Other (23.0%).
-The short-term bond fund seeks to obtain the highest possible level of current income consistent with preservation of capital and liquidity.
+As of January 31, 2018, the Short Term Bond Fund holdings were made up of U. S. Treasury securities (52.9%), Financial Institutions - Banking (5.9%), FHLMC MBS (2.6%), Technology (3.2%), Utility - Electric (3.1%), Consumer Non-Cyclical Pharmaceuticals (2.5%), FNMA MBS (1.3%), Consumer Non-Cyclical Food/Beverage (1.9%), Energy Midstream (1.3%), Consumer Cyclical - Automotive (1.2%) and Other (24.1%).
+The Short-Term Bond Fund seeks to obtain the highest possible level of current income consistent with preservation of capital and liquidity.
 The portfolio is required to maintain an average credit rating of A-.
 The duration of the portfolio is managed to within +/- one-half year duration of the benchmark.
-The benchmark for the short-term bond fund is the Barclays Capital 1-to-5-year Government/Credit Index, which includes all medium and larger issues of United States government, investment-grade corporate and investment-grade international dollar-denominated bonds.
+The benchmark for the Short-Term Bond Fund is the Barclays Capital 1-to-5-year Government/Credit Index, which includes all medium and larger issues of United States government, investment-grade corporate and investment-grade international dollar-denominated bonds.

-For cash flow needs for fiscal year 2018, the State Treasurer issued \$1.5 billion in revenue anticipation notes on August 10, 2017.
-As in previous years, the notes will be repaid in April, May and June, 2018.
+For cash flow needs for fiscal 2018, the State Treasurer issued \$1.5 billion in revenue anticipation notes on August 10, 2017.
+As in previous years, the notes will be repaid in April, May and June 2018.

-The fiscal 2018 capital plan currently projects \$4.408 billion of spending on capital projects, including \$2.26 billion of bond cap spending, approximately \$351.9 million of special obligation bond spending authorized under the Accelerated Bridge Program (ABP) and the Rail Enhancement Program (REP), approximately \$1.128 billion in federal reimbursements and grants, approximately \$70.7 million of spending on projects funded by anticipated savings or revenues, approximately \$326.9 million from non-commonwealth sources such as contributions from campuses, and approximately \$269.7 million in pay-as-you-go capital funded by operating funds, including tolls.
+In May, 2017, the Governor announced the five-year capital investment plan for fiscal 2018 through fiscal 2022.
+That plan projected \$4.408 billion of spending on capital projects, including \$2.26 billion of bond capital spending, approximately \$351.9 million of special obligation bond spending authorized under the Accelerated Bridge Program and the Rail Enhancement Project, approximately \$1.128 billion in federal reimbursements and grants, approximately \$70.7 million of spending on projects funded by anticipated savings or revenues, approximately \$326.9 million from non-Commonwealth sources such as contributions from campuses, and approximately \$269.7 million in pay-as-you-go capital funded by operating funds, including tolls.